uscensusbureau/the-opportunity-project/pages/topx/intro.md

       href: https://docs.google.com/document/d/1NzKCPBiK0IER8uWhCugaga7Iz_3NuvVEYpbuE6tcjpo/edit
     - p: to connect with us and get support!

-image: placeholder-1.png
+image: introduction.png
-image-alt: placeholder image
+image-alt: Illustration of three vertical rectangles in a row.
+They are red, yellow, and blue.

 ---